Bicycle boulevard: France

 In France, the equivalent road design is called vélorue ('bike street') or rue cyclable ('cycle street').
-The cities of Strasbourg (2017), Bordeaux (2018) and Dijon (2019) are among the first to test it out.
+The cities of Strasbourg (2017), Bordeaux (2018), Dijon (2019), Rennes (2023), Paris (2023), Lille (2023) and Lyon (2024) are among the first to test it out.

 Spain

 In Spain, cycle streets are known as ciclocalles.

+Sweden

+In Sweden cycle streets are known as Cykelgata and was introduced in december 2020.

 New Zealand

 In New Zealand, bicycle boulevards are generally designated as 'neighbourhood greenways', although Auckland refers to them as local paths to avoid confusion with its off-road greenways network.
 Christchurch was the first city to implement a number of neighbourhood greenway sections as part of its Major Cycle Routes programme, including the Rapanui–Shag Rock Stage 1 through Linwood.

+United Kingdom

+British cycle-infrastructure design regulations (LTN 1/20) do not yet define an equivalent facility, although there are similar provisions, called Home Zone and Quiet Lane, where motor traffic is deprioritised.
+“England's first Cycle Street” is being planned in Adams Road, Cambridge for spring 2026.